What product are you having issues with?

 - Start by pressing "MENU" on your remote control.

 - Then scroll to the "SETTINGS" menu and press "OK" on your remote control.

 - Now select "HOME NETWORK SETTINGS" and then select "SET UP YOUR HOME NETWORK".

 - In the setup menu, choose "JOIN NETWORK".
 The Virgin TV HD+ box will scan for existing networks.

 You will now be asked whether you would like to connect by Ethernet or by Wi-Fi.

 - If you select ethernet, the Virgin TV HD+ box will now scan for an active network for a DHCP server to obtain an IP address.
 As soon as an IP address has been assigned, the

 following message is displayed: "Your Box is now connected to your home network.
 Please select "SET UP HOME MEDIA" to continue the set up procedure."

-The Horizon TV HD+ box establishes a connection with the existing router.
+The Virgin TV HD+ box establishes a connection with the existing router.
 At this point, you can install your media catalogue by selecting "SET UP HOME MEDIA."

 To leave the home network: